MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sample-crisis-communication-app.md

 1. Navigate to [flow.microsoft.com](https://flow.microsoft.com)
 1. Select **My flows** from the left navigation.
 1. Select the **Import** button in the command bar.
-1. Upload the **CrisisCommunicationNewsNotification.zip** package from the GitHub
+1. Upload the **CrisisCommunicationNewsNotificationGCC.zip** package from the GitHub
     repository:

     ![Upload CrisisCommunicationNewsNotification.zip](media/sample-crisis-communication-app/upload-news-notification.png)